 Of course, view counts don’t mean people actually paid attention to the videos – they only mean people clicked on them.
 In fact, because I want to increase my viewership numbers I am shamelessly asking you to click on my video link.
 Just like The Beatles sang, “Dear sir or madam would you read my book, it took me years to write, would you take a look?” my presentation also took me weeks of and at least twice that much time rehearsing, and I’d love it if you’d watch and enjoy it.
 But you can’t do that until you first click on it.

-What happens after you click on the link is where the magic lives – perhaps you'll like the video so much you'll forward it to others or tweet the link or post it on Facebook or Google+.
-Maybe you'll take a point or two that I discussed and actually use it to increase value.
+What happens after you click on the link is where the magic lives – perhaps you’ll like the video so much you’ll forward it to others or tweet the link or post it on Facebook or Google+.
+Maybe you’ll take a point or two that I discussed and actually use it to increase your .
 Maybe someone you send it to will also pick up a great idea they can put to work for them.
-And maybe, just maybe, just like singing “Alice's Restaurant,” we'll start a movement.
+And maybe, just maybe, just like singing “Alice’s Restaurant,” we’ll start a movement.

 Alices-Restaurant-FINAL“… the only reason I’m singing you this song now is cause you may know somebody in a similar situation, or you may be in a similar situation, and if you’re in a situation like that there’s only one thing you can do and that’s walk into the shrink wherever you are, just walk in say, ‘Shrink, You can get anything you want, at Alice’s restaurant.’
 And walk out.

-You know, if one person, just one person does it they may think he's really sick and they won't take him.
-And if two people, two people do it, in harmony… they won't take either of them.
-And if three people do it, three, can you imagine, three people walking in singing a bar of Alice's Restaurant and walking out?
-They may think it's an .
-And can you, can you imagine fifty people a day, I said fifty people a day walking in singing a bar of Alice's Restaurant and walking out?
-And friends they may think it's a movement.”
+You know, if one person, just one person does it they may think he’s really sick and they won’t take him.
+And if two people, two people do it, in harmony… they won’t take either of them.
+And if three people do it, three, can you imagine, three people walking in singing a bar of Alice’s Restaurant and walking out?
+They may think it’s an organization.
+And can you, can you imagine fifty people a day, I said fifty people a day walking in singing a bar of Alice’s Restaurant and walking out?
+And friends they may think it’s a movement.”

-The point is that while there's a world of potential bubbling under every to tune in, nothing will happen until we actually do pay attention.
-Otherwise the content of my TED talk (c'mon, have you clicked on it yet?) – and everyone else's – along with all the wisdom in unread books, unheard lectures, unwatched movies, unviewed art, unlistened to , and unheard sermons, will lie as fallow as unsewn seeds.
+The point is that while there’s a world of potential bubbling under every to tune in, nothing will happen until we actually do pay attention.
+Otherwise the content of my TED talk (c’mon, have you clicked on it yet?) – and everyone else’s – along with all the wisdom in unread books, unheard lectures, unwatched movies, unviewed art, unlistened to music, and unheard sermons, will lie as fallow as unsewn seeds.

 Skip to content